macicchino/Food_Insecurity/README.md

 3. What is our Goal ?
   -  Urban Agricultural Growth - Micro Story
-  -  Global Agriculture - Macro Story
+  -  Global Agriculture Growth - Macro Story

 4. Challenges :
-  A. What constitutes an urban farm?
+  - What constitutes an urban farm?
       - Indoor vs Outdoor
       - Urban vs Rural Definition
-        -
-      - TYPES of Farming: Monocrop , Largescale, Verticle farming, Hydro
+      - Types of Farming: Monocrop , Largescale, Verticle farming, Hydro

-  B. Brenton research : USDA defines Urban Agriculture [ insert ]

-  C. Need a Dataset, What are the best candidates?
+5. Need a Dataset, What are the best candidates?

       [1] USDA Data set
       [2]
-      [3]

-## Schedules

-Possible Additional Meetings on Wednesday (Not for Week 1 though )

 # Homework - Todos [ Questions and Possible Data Sources ]